phetsims/geometric-optics/doc/implementation-notes.md

 * projection screen & light spots
 * guides

 A single optic instance (lens or mirror) is shared by all scenes, as are the controls and tools.

+Each scene has an associated collection of labels, see the [Labels](https://github.com/phetsims/geometric-optics/blob/master/doc/implementation-notes.md#labels) section below.

 The important classes are: